utsabk/sentry-maintenance-window/README.md

 # sentry-maintenance-window

-This disables reporting to Sentry by deactivating the client key for a duration.
+This temporarily disables accepting events for a Sentry key.

 ## How to use